syntax/graph-based-differencing/README.md

 If you find this interesting, please feel free to read the thesis (link wip) I wrote in conjunction with this tool!

+This approach has been evaluated against a subset of data from [Gumtree's](https://github.com/GumTreeDiff/gumtree) evaluation [dataset](https://github.com/GumTreeDiff/datasets).
+This modified dataset can be found in the following [repository](https://github.com/syntax/datasets).

 ### How does this work?

 ![Overview](images/overview.png)